 When Retailers Get it Wrong, Ease & Common Sense Make it Right

 How many times have you interacted with a company online or in store and wondered why it was so difficult?
 How many times have you heard horror stories from people trying to return something or having to explain an issue to someone over the phone only to be transferred and have to start all over again?
-It happens ALL THE TIME and is the biggest source of frustration for consumers.
+Customers want EASY – period.

 Principle #1: Make Things Easy for Customers

-Principle 2#: Don’t Let Business Processes Get in the Way of CX
+Principle #2: Don’t Let Business Processes Get in the Way of CX

 Unquestionably as companies grow, more and more processes and procedure become a part of the operation.
 Many of these are necessary but they also require a regular audit for process overload and to highlight potential process improvements.
 US and Canadian operations may be separate entities but to the customer they are one brand.
 Customer Experience should always guide decisions as opposed to being an afterthought.

 Unfortunately, this isn’t a unique story.
-Whenever I recount this tale, I’m always met with horrors stories from others, usually from large retailers who have lost sight of what is important.
+Whenever I recount this tale, I’m always met with horror stories from others, usually from large retailers who have lost sight of what is important.
 What companies need to do is empower their employees to make the best decision for the customer.
-If this business had a customer-centric culture where employees were told that making things easy for the customer was Priority #1, I wouldn’t be writing this post.
+If this business had a customer-centric culture where employees were told that making things easy for the customer was Priority #1, we wouldn’t be writing this post.

 Do I still shop there?
 Yes but never online.
 They have a number of products that aren’t available in store so I’ve cut down significantly on what I buy.